otagomohio/2019-06-11_GBS_EE/sessions/bashgenomics.md

-**In construction

 # Bash genomics

 Over the last few lessons, we learnt the every day tools that will allow you to work in the command line environment.
 In this exercise, we will try to **reinforce our skills, touch base with genomics and appreciate the power of the command line**.

-For this exercise we will work with the human genome.
+For this exercise we will work with the chicken genome.

-It is currently stored on your computer at:
+1. Create a directory called *chicken_genome_exercise/*.
+[HINT](hints/bash_genomics_1.md)

+2. Copy the chicken genome *chicken.fa* from:

 ```
-PATH TO THE GENOME # WRITE PROTECT IT CALL it hgenome.fa
+cp /nesi/project/nesi02659/source_data/chicken.fa
 ```

-1. Create a directory called *human_genome_exercise/*.

-2. Copy the human genome *hgenome.fa* in the newly created *human_genome_exercise/*. .
+in the newly created *chicken_genome_exercise/* directory.
+[HINT](hints/bash_genomics_2.md)

-The fasta format DESCRIPTION
+The *.fa* extension denotes the fasta format.
+The fasta format is a text-based format for representing either nucleotide sequences or peptide sequences, in which base pairs or amino acids are represented using single-letter codes.
+A sequence in FASTA format begins with a single-line description, followed by lines of sequence data.
+The description line is distinguished from the sequence data by a greater-than (">") symbol in the first column.[Source](https://zhanglab.ccmb.med.umich.edu/FASTA/)

+Example:
 ```
 >CHROM 1
 ATGAGAGCGGTCTGAGAGTCTTAGAGGAGCGGATTATTA